steversig/wiser-heating-skill/README.md

 # <img src="https://raw.githack.com/FortAwesome/Font-Awesome/master/svgs/solid/thermometer-half.svg" card_color="#D81159" width="50" height="50" style="vertical-align:bottom"/> Wiser Heating
 Controls the heating

-Work In Progress - first go at a Mycroft skill
+First go at a Mycroft skill.
+Functions work OK and take effect on Heat Hub.
+Continuing work to improve reliability and accuracy

-Uses Padatious intents, so commands need to include all settings in one go
+Uses Padatious intents, so commands need to include all settings in one command.

+It has a set of Voight Kampff tests which it passes.

 So far uses wiserheatingapi API calls
 * room.get("CalculatedTemperature")